KeatonArmstrong02/public-notes/content/4 - Zettelkasten/The hardest part of learning a language is basic comprehension.md

 In order to understand a message, we need to first understand its parts and how they relate.

-because [[Early language lessons focus on chunks]] it's like learning openings in chess when it comes to conversations.
+because [[Early language lessons should focus on chunks]] it's like learning openings in chess when it comes to conversations.

 Yet once we're out of the opening, the game progresses into near-infinite complexity.
 We can't learn each move, rather we need a broader understanding of messages.